Learn Fascinating Courses While Preparing For College

 Students can pick three or four courses, one from each option block (free time can replace a fourth course if desired).
 Students then study these three or four courses each class day (four days per week), for 90 minutes in each course (for up to six hours of classes per day, and up to 24 hours of classes per week).
 This gives you lots of flexibility to try new things or in some cases specialise.

-Course Timetable
+Two Week Course Timetable

 Option One